Cumulocity-IoT/c8y-docs/content/additional-resources/contacting-support.md

 Product support for {{< product-c8y-iot >}} is provided to licensed customers via the [{{< c8y-support-portal >}}]({{< c8y-support-link >}}).
 The services on this portal require that you have an account.
 If you do not yet have one, you can send a request by email to [{{< c8y-support-email >}}]({{< c8y-support-email >}}).

-Once you have an account, and depending on role-associated permissions, you can:
+Once you have an account, and depending on role-associated permissions, you have the following options:

 - Download products.
 - Search the Knowledge Base for articles.